×

 Sapphire Vs Astrophyllite Fracture

 Fracture is an important parameter when you compare Sapphire and Astrophyllite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Sapphire Vs Astrophyllite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
-Fracture observed in Sapphire is Gems, Sixth Edition (2006), Uneven and Uneven.
-Astrophyllite fracture is Brittle, Metallic and Uneven.
+Fracture observed in Sapphire is Uneven.
+Astrophyllite fracture is Uneven.

 Sapphire Vs Astrophyllite Luster